Heart Health

 We focus on helping you understand what happens inside your body — from digestion and metabolism to brain function and cardiovascular health — without misinformation or oversimplification.

-Most of our content is reviewed by Ian Nathan, an MBChB Candidate in Kenyatta University, Nairobi, Kenya.
+All articles are reviewed by our editorial team, including Ian Nathan, an MBChB student in Kenyatta University, Nairobi, Kenya.
 All articles clearly state the medical reviewer for assurance and clarity.

 The information provided on Healtharticles is for general informational and educational purposes only.
 It is not intended as a substitute for professional medical advice, diagnosis, or treatment.